openssl/general-policies/policies/committer-policy.md

 test breakage fix approvals which should be flagged with the _severity: urgent_ label.

+The use of the _severity: urgent_ label should be limited to contexts where the breakage is within the CI (including buildbot) within the last 72 hours and the change is straight forward.

 Contributors without commit rights cannot formally approve patches but are nevertheless welcome to comment on submissions and do technical reviews.
 We always value another pair of eyes, and volunteering for